 As much as the Catalan’s are attached to their sense of nationality, I start to wonder if I am equally attached to my ‘digital nomad’ status.
 To truly believing that I don’t really belong anywhere.

 Since I left my marital home, I haven't stayed in a room for longer than 3 months, constantly moving from place to place even within the same city.
 But being nomadic is finally starting to take its toll.
 The uncertainty of constantly finding a bed is not an emotion that I want to continually experience.
-Uncertainty fills me with a dread, and an anxiety.
+Uncertainty fills me with dread and anxiety.

 For me, it doesn’t matter if I am staying in Catalonia or Spain.
-For others, the decision defines who they are, their rights as civilians, and their pride of belonging to a region who defiantly chooses to go it alone.
+For others, the decision defines who they are, their rights as civilians, and their pride in belonging to a region that defiantly chooses to go it alone.

 Whether we are digital nomads, a Brit or a Catalan, maybe underneath it all, we all just long to belong…